kyoriku/regex-tutorial/tutorial/Password-Validation-Regex.md

   - **`@$!%*?&`**: Matches any of the specified special characters: **`@`**, **`$`**, **`!`**, **`%`**, **`*`**, **`?`**, or **`&`**.
   <br>

   > Example: `"PassWord123@$!"` matches the pattern due to its a mix of uppercase letters, lowercase letters, digits, and special characters.
-However `"weakpassword"` does not match as it lacks an uppercase letter, a digit and a special character.
+However `"password"` does not match as it lacks an uppercase letter, a digit and a special character.

   > ![all-criteria-met](../tutorial/images/all.png)